digital-work-lab/open-source-project/04-python_2.md

 # Next: Best practice and hacking sessions (per group)

-- Read [CEP-002](https://colrev.readthedocs.io/en/latest/foundations/cep/cep003_search_sources.html) on SearchSources, and raise questions in the issue feed (if any)
+- Read the CoLRev-Enhancement Prposal on SearchSources [CEP-002](https://colrev.readthedocs.io/en/latest/foundations/cep/cep003_search_sources.html), and raise questions in the issue feed (if any)
 - Take notes on key challenges and questions (for the best practice session)
 - Attend consultation sessions: schedule a session via [calendly](https://calendly.com/gerit-wagner/30min?month=2023-10) (May 27-31: e-mail/remote only)